tomahawkins/risk/README.md

   - Correctness:
     - All kernel API calls terminate and return to the user level.
     - Kernel can never enter an infinite loop.
-    - Kernel can never crash or throw and exception.
+    - Kernel can never crash or throw an exception.
     - Scheduling is correct.
   - IFC:
     - Any two partitions exhibit noninterference if they have no mutual communication channels.